JasperZhang121/Vaults/Artificial Intelligence/Symbolic AI/3. Planning and Decision Making/1. Exercises/Heuristics, Regression, and Partial-Order Planning.md

 | a5     | {r, s} | {q}   | {r}  |
 | a6     | {s}    | {r}   | {s}  |

-1. Let g be a goal in regression (backward search) planning, and a be a propositional STRIPS action such that a = hpre(a), eff+(a), eff−(a)i.
+1. Let g be a goal in regression (backward search) planning, and a be a propositional STRIPS action such that a = <pre(a), eff+(a), eff−(a)>.
 State the condition under which a is relevant to g and explain how to compute the regression of g through a.

 ```
 An action a is relevant for goal g iff: